-Potato collabourated with Google to deliver the new-look Art Project, helping relaunch the unique online art resource which now includes more than 200 collections and 40,000 works of art, drawn from 40 countries.
+Potato collaborated with Google to deliver Art Project V2, helping relaunch the unique online art resource which now includes more than 200 collections and 40,000 works of art, drawn from 40 countries.
 Google Art Project includes gigapixel images of key artworks, allowing art lovers to examine pieces in extreme detail.

 Google Street View technology is also integrated to allow users the opportunity to virtually explore the corridors of many of the institutions sharing their collections, including the White House.
 There are also user galleries, which allow collation and sharing of personal collections using art from across the diverse works presented.

 Potato also worked on a redesigned interface, integrating new ways for art lovers to explore and discover famous and not-so-famous artists, artworks and genres for sharing on Google+ or browsing in slideshows.

 The grand potential of the project and of its collaborative structure is fully evident in the new version.The New York Times

 A total of 46 museums have been given the 360-degree Google Street View treatment, allowing visitors to wander through crowd-free galleries using only their mouse – from Tate Britain to the White House to the National Gallery of Australia.The Guardian